|Location||401 East Broadway, Sydney, NS|

 - Ability to perform sanitation procedures and general maintenance.

 Nova Scotia SPCA is an equal opportunity employer and welcomes all qualified applicants, regardless of gender, race, age, sexuality, or disability.
-The Society provides a competitive salary, benefit package and a rewarding work environment.
-Interested applicants are asked to submit their resume and cover letter to firstname.lastname@example.org.
-It is our intention to start reviewing resume’s on immediately and to quickly start the interview process.
-However, as long as this job description remains posted it is an indication that the position has not been filled and we are still accepting resumes.
+SPCA provides a competitive salary and a rewarding work environment.
+Preference will be given to candidates who self-identify as African Nova Scotians, racially visible persons, persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
+We encourage applicants to self-identify.
+Interested applicants are asked to submit their resume and cover letter indicating salary expectations to firstname.lastname@example.org.

-We thank all applicants for their interest in a career at the Nova Scotia SPCA, however; only those selected for interview will be contacted.
+We thank all applicants for their interest in a career at the Nova Scotia SPCA, however, only those selected for screening will be contacted.